WetHat/MarkdownToHtml/Documentation/New-HTMLTemplate.md

 </blockquote>

 ## Configuring Other parsing extensions
-Unless pre-installed in the default factory template, Some parsing extensions may require additional local resources and configuration.
+Unless pre-installed in the default factory template, some parsing extensions may require additional local resources and configuration.

 Configuration is typically achieved by adding style sheets and javascript code to the `<head>` or `<body>` section of the HTML template.
-Local Resources can be added anywhere to the template directory, but usually required javascript libraries are added to the the `js` directory of the template and stylesheets are added to the `styles` directory.
-To obtain resources and installation instructions for individual parsing extensions, browse to the documentation of the extensions.
+Local Resources can be added anywhere to the template directory, but usually javascript libraries are added to the the `js` directory of the template and stylesheets are added to the `styles` directory.
+To obtain resources and installation instructions for individual parsing extensions, visit the documentation of the extensions.
 See [Convert-MarkdownToHTMLDocument](Convert-MarkdownToHTMLDocument.md) for links.

 </blockquote>